peter-fu/akka-lost-http-context-2_1-rc2/README.md

 Usage
 ====

-Simply run the app then access [http://localhost:9000](http://localhost:9000), the following lines are the output from console indicating that Http.Context.current() is not accessible in an Akka actor.
+Simply run the app then access [http://localhost:9000](http://localhost:9000), the following lines are the output from console indicating that Http.Context.current() is accessible in an Action but is not accessible in an Akka actor.

 ```
 [debug] application - AccessHttpContextAction.call